-Intangible asset amortization included in operating expenses decreased to \$2.0 million in fiscal year 2009 from \$3.9 million in fiscal year 2008.
-The decrease in amortization expense was due to the completion of amortization of some intangibles recorded in connection with our 2007 acquisitions, exchange rate movements and the impairment in fiscal year 2008 of the S3 license agreement and the intangibles related to the TWG acquisition.
+Intangible asset amortization included in operating expenses decreased to \$1.4 million in fiscal 2010 from \$2.0 million in fiscal 2009.
+The decrease in amortization expense was due to the completion of amortization of some intangibles recorded in connection with our prior acquisitions.